deadlyjack/Acode/readme.md

 ## Multi language support

-To add new language, create a new file with language code for android (eg. en-us for english) in `www/lang/` direcotry.
+To add new language, create a new file with language code for android (eg. en-us for english) in [`www/lang/`](https://github.com/deadlyjack/code-editor/tree/master/www/lang) direcotry.
+After adding new laguage also add it to [`src/constants.js -> langList`](https://github.com/deadlyjack/code-editor/blob/master/src/constants.js#L12).

 Here are few utility tools to add, remove or search a string in all added languages.